Did you know that car companies need to cut 270 pounds from the average vehicle by 2025, in order to meet legislated

 Stanley Black & Decker

 Stanley Black & Decker, the largest tool company in the world, has a co-development agreement with Veloxint.
-Veloxint stainless could be used to produce lighter tools that are just as strong as previous models, and more corrosion resistant, while using far less metal.
-Veloxint Hard Metal, which is under development, could be used for cutting/drilling applications, which will allow for significantly higher cutting speeds.
+Veloxint alloys could be used to produce tools that are lighter, stronger and more corrosion resistant compared to previous models.

-Desktop Metals, the fastest growing 3D printing company in the world, is our partner in advanced manufacturing.
+Desktop Metal, the fastest growing 3D printing company in the world, is our partner in advanced manufacturing.
 We will be using their machines to print parts with Veloxint powder.

 Race Car Manufacturers

 Leading race car manufacturers are working with Veloxint to make lighter, stronger metal parts that will allow faster speeds and fewer pit stops.

-Auto original equipment manufacturers (OEMs) are working with us to develop Veloxint parts where strength, weight reduction, and the ability to withstand high temperatures are required.
+Auto original equipment manufacturers (OEMs) and leading suppliers are working with us to design and develop Veloxint parts where strength, weight reduction, and the ability to withstand high temperatures are required.
+These new design concepts have the potential to deliver significant weight reductions to increase the efficiency of next generation vehicles.

 Braidy Atlas: Greenfield Aluminum Mill

-In addition to producing Veloxint metals, Braidy Industries is also building an aluminum mill - Braidy Atlas - from the ground up, that will take full advantage of the latest available technological advancements and process efficiencies.
+Braidy Atlas, a majority-owned subsidiary of Braidy Industries, is also building an aluminum mill from the ground up, that will take full advantage of the latest available technological advancements and process efficiencies.
 No other aluminum mill in the US has done this for 35 years.
 Phase 1 of the Braidy Atlas mill will target the rapidly growing demand from the automotive industries for lightweight exposed sheet and structural plate aluminum.

-200% of the mill’s capacity for the next seven years has been reserved by top worldwide automotive and aerospace OEMs.
+200% of the mill’s capacity for the next seven years has been reserved by top worldwide automotive OEMs.

 Braidy Atlas Mill: Competitive Advantages